esbeka/more-font-awesome-rails/README.md

 This gem vendors all the [font-awesome-more](http://gregoryloucas.github.io/Font-Awesome-More/) extensions through a single require (without IE7 support).
+Can be used with or without less / scss.

 ## Usage